Skip to content

 Cons

 The aspect of DEXes being more secure due to decentralization cuts both ways.
 Any transactions that are executed are irreversible, as blockchain transactions are immutable.
-If transactions are made in genune error, there is not authority figure that can “reset” or “undo” the mistake.
+If transactions are made in genuine error, there is not authority figure that can “reset” or “undo” the mistake.

 DEXes require users to manage their own wallet software.
 This is very difficult and too technical for many users, often resulting in poor user experience.